YujunZhou/yujunzhou.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a third-year(2023 Spring-now) Ph.D student in Computer Science at [University of Notre Dame](https://www.nd.edu/), advised by [Prof. Xiangliang Zhang](https://sites.nd.edu/xiangliang-zhang/).
+I am a third-year(2023 Spring-now) Ph.D student in [Mine Lab](https://mine-lab-nd.github.io/) in Computer Science at [University of Notre Dame](https://www.nd.edu/), advised by [Prof. Xiangliang Zhang](https://sites.nd.edu/xiangliang-zhang/).
+I’m also a graduate student in [Foundation Models and Applications Lab (FMAL)](https://lucyinstitute.nd.edu/centers-and-labs/foundation-models-and-applications-lab-fmal/) at [Lucy Family Institute for Data & Society](https://lucyinstitute.nd.edu/).
 Before this, I received my B.E. degree in Computer Science and Engineering at the [University of Electronic Science and Technology of China (UESTC)](https://en.uestc.edu.cn/) and my M.S degree in Computer Science at [King Abdullah University of Science and Technology (KAUST)](https://www.kaust.edu.sa/en).

-I am deeply interested in trustworthy large language models (LLMs) and adversarial machine learning.
-My work focuses on developing innovative methodologies in adversarial learning and LLMs to ensure the robustness and reliability of AI systems.
-This involves creating algorithms to detect and mitigate adversarial attacks and designing frameworks to enhance the safety of LLMs.
-My goal is to address critical challenges in AI by making machine learning models more resilient and trustworthy in real-world applications.
-Currently, I am engaged in the ND-IBM Tech Ethics Lab Collaborative Project, where I aim to extend the trustworthiness of LLMs to real-world safety-critical applications, such as lab safety, beyond the traditional focus areas.
+I am deeply interested in Large Language Model (LLM) Reasoning and trustworthy LLMs.
+I aim to understand how LLMs reason, where their reasoning fails, and how to enhance their ability to generalize beyond seen problems.
+In parallel, I study how to make LLMs more reliable, safe, and aligned when applied to safety-critical contexts.
+Also, I am engaged in [ND-IBM Tech Ethics Lab Collaborative Project](https://ethics.nd.edu/labs-and-centers/notre-dame-ibm-technology-ethics-lab/), where I explore ways to extend the trustworthiness of LLMs to practical domains such as laboratory safety and investigate the misalignment behaviors.

 <blockquote style="font-size: 16px; line-height: 1.6;">
     I am seeking potential research collaborations and the position of industry research intern.
 If you are interested, please <a href="mailto:yzhou25@nd.edu">contact me</a>.